shannongsr/shannongsr.github.io/_pages/about.md

 Want to design something interesting with me?
 ======
 I like to build embedded systems and customize some interesting things.
-I can use Python, c, c++, MATLAB, Verilog to program.
+I can use Python, C, C++, MATLAB, Verilog to program.
 I am good at using MDK v5, Arduino, STM32CubeMX, Altium Designer, etc. to design embedded systems.

 Since junior high school, I have been very interested in custom design, and I hope I can customize a game console.
 In university, I was lucky to have the opportunity to learn electronic information engineering, which enabled me to learn a lot about embedded systems and enable me to "customize" many interesting things.
 If you are interested in my design, you can take a look at some relevant videos I published in [bilibili](https://space.bilibili.com/25541376?spm_id_from=333.999.0.0/).